How to Become a Registered Nurse in Canada

 - Create a new account by providing the email address, answering three security questions and creating a new password.

 - Submit identity proofs which are notarised directly to NNAS.
-Acceptable proofs include - a passport/driver's license / any other government-issued photo id.
+Acceptable proofs include - a passport/driver's license / any other government-issued photo ID.

 - Nursing education form, with part A signed, which is redirected to third parties for confirmation.

-- Submit the application and pay the requisite fee.
+- Apply and pay the requisite fee.

 - Finally, download the Nursing Registration Form which includes Part B (“Nursing Examination and Registration Information”) and Part C (“Identification of Official”) from the online